pomdtr/sunbeam/www/website/docs/reference/schemas/action.md

     "key": "c",
     // the type of the action (required)
     "type": "copy",
-    "copy": {
     // the text to copy (required)
     "text": "hello world",
     // whether to exit sunbeam after copying the text (optional)
-        // if not specified, sunbeam will not exit "exit": true
+    // if not specified, sunbeam will not exit
-    }
+    "exit": true
 }
 ```